AndreLeEEEEE/PerfectAttendance/README.md

 - The second query finds work days in which an employee didn't work their full 8 hours
 - The third query finds all employees that are qualified for the perfect attendance bonuses

-The first and second queries have VisionPlex Screens.
-The third one does not due to an error about duplicate keys.
+All three queries have Visionplex screens.